Jonas Kurzweg

 Search Content

 Search content should be designed to serve search requests, primarily on Google.
 Keyword research needs to be performed prior.
-There are many factors that determine the rank on google.
+Many factors determine the rank on Google.

 To have a shot at ranking, create & design content that has high quality, answers the search request and is easy to read by Google's algorithm.